 1. A 5th of the US Population Belong to Generation Z

 So, just how many Gen Zers are there?
-According to data shared by Statista, in 2021, there were 68.6 million Gen Zers in the United States.
+In 2022, there are 65 million Gen Zers in the United States.
 They’re currently the third biggest generational group and account for 20.7% of the US population.
 So, considering that they make up a big percentage, you’ll want to continue reading to get to know them and what makes them tick better.

 2. About a Third Identify as Democrat in the US